User Flow

 3. Borrowing with Collateral

-Users who want to borrow select a market to borrow from and deposit the required collateral.
-For example, in a USDT/BNB market, the borrower deposits ETH as collateral and borrows USDT.
+1. Users who needs a specific asset should select a market to borrow from and deposit the required collateral.
+For example, in a USDT/BNB market, the borrower deposits BNB as collateral and borrows USDT.

-Interest rates in each market automatically adjust based on supply and demand (utilization rate)
+1. Interest rates in each market is automatically adjusted based on supply and demand (utilization rate).

 5. Repay or Get Liquidated

-Borrowers can repay loans anytime, including the interest accrued.
+1. Borrowers can repay loans anytime, plus the interest accrued.

-If the collateral value drops beyond the LLTV ratio, the system triggers liquidation, selling the collateral to cover the loan, ensuring the vault remains solvent and suppliers are protected.
+3. If the LTV ratio goes beyond the market's LLTV ratio, a liquidation will be triggered, selling the collateral to cover the loan, ensuring the vault remains solvent and suppliers are protected.

 6. Withdraw Your Funds

-suppliers can withdraw their deposits and earn interest at any time, provided the vault has available liquidity.
+1. Suppliers can withdraw their deposits and stop earnning interest at any time, provided the vault has sufficient liquidity available for withdrawal.

-Borrowers receive their collateral back after repaying the loan in full.
+2. Borrowers can withdraw all their collateral after repaying the loan plus interest in full.

 Last updated